xsujit/wiremock-setup/README.md

 # wiremock-setup
-Setup wiremocks stubs using data from excel
+What is this program about?
+Setup wiremocks stubs using data from excel sheet.
-Run the wiremock standalone version
+How?
+Run the wiremock standalone version.
-Then run this program to create stubs from the excel spreadsheet
+Then run this program to confiure the wiremock instance by creating multiple stubs for each row in the excel sheet.